PazminoJose/test-nestjs-cls-transactional/README.md

 ## Steps

-### The project has all the dependencies that I use in a large project when i'm implementing @nestjs-cls/transactional but not all are used in this example
+### The project has all the dependencies that I use in a large project where  en i'm implementing @nestjs-cls/transactional but not all are used in this example

 ```bash
 $ npm install